 Bell’s palsy is a condition involving partial or complete weakening or paralysis of the face.
-It damages the facial nerve on one side of the face and causes the face to droop.
-It affects production of tears and saliva and the sense of smell.
-This condition can happen suddenly and sometimes overnight and gets better in a few weeks.
+Generally, it damages the facial nerve on one side of the face and causes the face to droop.
+Furthermore, it affects production of tears and saliva and the sense of smell.
+In addition, this condition can happen suddenly and sometimes overnight and gets better in a few weeks.

 Symptoms of Bell’s palsy

-- Facial drooping in the corner of the mouth
+- At first, facial drooping in the corner of the mouth

 - Weakness or paralysis on one side of face that happens suddenly or gradually within 48 hours.